 Ammo is a precious commodity

-No matter how you look at things, ammo is a precious commodity and we often forget about this.
+No matter how you look at things, ammo is a valuable commodity and we often forget about this.
 Since ammo requires raw materials to be made its value will only increase in time.
 Lead, copper and aluminum, just to name a few are resources that will become depleted at some point.
-The rise in materials cost will trigger a rise in the cost of ammo.
+The rise in materials cost will trigger a surge in the price of ammo.
 Since your bullets consistently increase in value, you should cash in on ammo if presented with the opportunity.

 Ammo in numbers